farizmr09/react-native-dropdown-select-list/README.md

 <h3>This is a fork from <b>React Native Dropdown Select List</b> : <a href="https://www.npmjs.com/package/react-native-dropdown-select-list">https://www.npmjs.com/package/react-native-dropdown-select-list</a></h3>
 Fixed Certain Bugs & Enchancing certain features needed therefore this fork and seperate package is made.

-What's Fixed & Enchanced in this package :
+### What's Fixed & Enchanced in this package :

   i.
-Fixed Default option in MultiSelect <br>
+Fixed Default option in MultiSelect. <br><br>
   ii.
-Added checkicon option as props ( checkicon props ) to change default color or image. <br>
+Added checkicon option as props ( checkicon props ) to change default color or image. <br><br>
   iii.
-Added props ( labelHeadingColor ) to change default color of text selected. <br>
+Added props ( labelHeadingColor ) to change default color of text selected. <br><br>
-  iv. added showSelected props ( showSelected = false ) will not show the selected bubbeles on the selection dropdown.
-This fixes the visibility of select option data as it was shrinking when selecting a large number of data.
+  iv.
+Added showSelected props ( showSelected = false ) will not show the selected bubbeles on the selection dropdown.
+This fixes the
+      visibility of select option data as it was shrinking when selecting a large number of data.<br>

-defaultOption={[]} i.e array of selected value instead of key value pair.
+use defaultOption={[]} in MultiSelect as array of selected value instead of key value pair ( Object ).

 <br>
 <h1 align="center">